• Skip to primary navigation

 • chili flakes to taste

-• 4-5 anchovy filets can substitute 2 tsp anchovy paste
+• 4-5 anchovy filets can substitute 2 teaspoon anchovy paste

-• 2 tbsp capers in brine rinsed, roughly chopped
+• 2 tablespoon capers in brine rinsed, roughly chopped

 • salt and pepper to taste